viyh/whisper/README.md

 Any of these defaults can be overridden when running the Docker container.

 * WEB_URL - Default: http://localhost:5000
+The URL that links use.
 * WEB_PORT - Default: 5000
+The port for the Flash service.
+* SECRET_KEY - Default: random, you should set this.
+The secret key used when salting the password hashes specific to this container.
 * DYNAMO_TABLENAME - Default: whisper
+The name of the DynamoDB table.
 * AWS_ACCESS_KEY_ID - Default (none)
+The access key for AWS access.
 * AWS_SECRET_ACCESS_KEY - Default (none)
+The secret key for AWS access.
 * AWS_DEFAULT_REGION - Default: (none)
+The region with the DynamoDB table.
 * DEBUG - Default: False
+Turn on debugging.

 ## Usage ##